 This sanctuary is the natural habitat of 6m long gharial who are basically fish-eaters.
 This sanctuary was specifically established in 1985 to conserve Indian Gharials which is presently an endangered species.
-It is situated near Ken and Khuddar river assemblage in Panna district.
+It is situated near Ken and Khuddar river assemblage in the Panna district.
 The area of the sanctuary stretches across a 13.5 sq km area.
-It is surrounded by dense forests that offer shelter to several animals like wild boar, chinkara, blue bull and chitals.
+It is surrounded by dense forests that offer shelter to several animals like wild boar, chinkara, blue bull, and chitals.
 It is usually open for tourists till sunset.

-This ancient city is located about 40 km from Panna and is famous for colossal four-faced lingam enshrined in Chaturmukha Temple.
+This ancient city is located about 40 km from Panna and is famous for the colossal four-faced lingam enshrined in Chaturmukha Temple.

 Mahamati Prannathji Temple

 This pilgrimage attracts devotees throughout the country on the occasion of Sharad Purnima.
 It is believed that Mahamati Prannathji stayed at this place for 11 long years and finally took Samadhi in one of the temple domes here.
 The temple boasts of its artistic architectural structure that was built in 1962 with unique domes and lotus designs.
-Shri Gummatji temple, one of the six sections of the place, is premier tourist attractions.
+Shri Gummatji temple, one of the six sections of the place, is premier tourist attraction.
 This is built in a circular design building with none drones made of marble stone.
 The central dome has a golden kalasha while the other eight domes represent eight different directions.
 Kaman Darwaza constructed in silver metal is also spectacular.

 This fort is 36 km from Panna Park and is 688 meters high.
 This grand fort was the capital of Chandelas and Chattrasal presented Ajaygarh fort to son Jagat Raj in the year 1731.